 Premium decoy pricing is when a firm set the price of one good deliberately high in order to make other goods appear good value and attractive.

 For example, a clothes shop may have a few jackets priced at £300.
-This gives the impression that the clothes brand is high quality.
+This gives the impression that the clothing brand is high quality.
 Then they may offer a second ‘non-premium’ jacket at £150.
 At 50% less than the high offer, the consumer may feel the £150 jacket is good value.

 Why premium decoy pricing works